SixArm/assertables-rust-crate/README.md

 * You can write better tests to improve reliability and maintainability.
 * You can handle more corner cases without needing to write custom code.
 * You can troubleshoot faster because error messages show more detail.

-Features:

-* Easy to use: everything is well-documented with runnable examples.
-* Zero overhead: if you don't use a macro, then it's not compiled.
-* Multiple forms: for panic, debug, result return, success return.

 Learning:
 [FAQ](https://github.com/SixArm/assertables-rust-crate/tree/main/help/faq),